(Translate this site)

 They'd been disappointed to find that works of genius did not automatically follow from such arrangements.
 That the percentage of actualized geniuses within the population actually declined from earlier centuries (this is in adjusted figures of course: for ancient populations often killed geniuses when they appeared, or else restrained them so heavily that they did not often reproduce).

-Unfortunately that meant Sym had lost out on a few other 'goodies' most of her generation had.
+Unfortunately, that meant Sym had lost out on a few other 'goodies' that most of the rest of her generation enjoyed.

-But anyway, besides generous support synapses for genius brainstorming, what else did the Sol geneticists do?
+But anyway, besides providing generous support synapses for genius brainstorming, what else did the Sol geneticists do?

 They hardwired in support for massive interfaces to nano-tech equipment and related software protocols.
 They also heavily beefed up the visual centers.
 And developed an extensive synthesis between the logical brain half and its inorganic support.